Graduate Anthropology Program

 Courses and Requirements

 The University of Oklahoma offers a broad range of graduate-level biological and medical anthropology courses including special topics courses and seminars.
 Please see the OU course catalog for additional anthropology courses.
 Please click here to see the courses offered during the current and upcoming semester.
-Ph.D. students in Anthropology's Health and Human Biology track take core courses in biological anthropology, archæology, linguistics, and sociocultural anthropology, if they have not already done so in their Master's program.
-Two additional required courses (ANTH 6843 and ANTH 6643) focus on theory and method in biological and medical anthropology.
+Ph.D. students in Anthropology's Human Health and Biology track take core courses in biological anthropology, archaeology, linguistics, and sociocultural anthropology, if they have not already done so in their Master's program.
+They also take an advanced theory course (Theoretical Foundations of Biological and Medical Anthropology), as well as two additional methods courses.
+Ph.D. requirements include 90 hours of credit (60 credit hours of course work plus 30 hours of dissertation research).
 For more information, please see the application procedures and graduate program requirements.

 Skeletal Biology of the New York African Burial Ground, ML Blakey and LM Rankin-Hill, eds.